JetBrains/Qodana/topics/taint-analysis.md

 $taint = strip_tags($taint);
 ```

-Data validation, i.e. checking the data conforms with a required pattern.
+Data validation or checking the data conforms with a required pattern.
 In this sample, validation for the `$email`
 variable is enabled:

 ```PHP